fplab/ui-for-pl/README.md

 This extension is somewhat limited, so we need to use the following workarounds:
 1. Each .bib file can have no more than 9 entries, so just make new files, e.g. `notation.bib`, `notation2.bib` and so on, as needed.
+2. Each .bib file must be added to the `bibtex_bibfiles` list in `conf.py`.
-2. Sphinx will generate warnings if you have not explicitly cited a bibliography entry in the text.
+3. Sphinx will generate warnings if you have not explicitly cited a bibliography entry in the text.
 To get around this, you can include a hidden area at the bottom of each file to cite items that you have not otherwise cited.
 See the bottom of `notation.rst` for an example.
-3. There are certain lexical limitations on the cite keys, e.g. they cannot have capital letters.
+4. There are certain lexical limitations on the cite keys, e.g. they cannot have capital letters.
 I recommend using cite keys of the form `lastnameYY` where `YY` is the two digit year, e.g. `hughes95`.

 You can find BibTeX entries using [Google Scholar](https://scholar.google.com/) or [DBLP](https://dblp.uni-trier.de/).
 Please remove extraneous details, e.g. conference locations and dates, and publisher names and locations.
 For common publication venues, it is okay to use abbreviations, e.g. `OOPSLA`, rather than full conference names.